Below are some Frequently Asked Questions about Thurgood Marshall Elementary (TM) and its PTA. Last update: 12/14/2017.

 What is the Building Leadership Team (BLT)?
 The BLT is tasked with collaborative work in the areas of academic achievement, school budget and professional development.
 Members include the school Principal, staff representatives and parent representatives.

 What are Equity Action Teams?
-The demographics at Thurgood Marshall widely differ between the students in the HCC program (which draws students from a wide geographic area) and in the General Education program (which draws from nearby neighborhoods).
+The demographics at Thurgood Marshall widely differ between the students in the HCC program (which draws students from a wide geographic area) and in the Scholars (General Education) program (which draws from nearby neighborhoods).
 In 2014-15, Thurgood Marshall staff began examining issues of educational equity and inclusion for all students that are or might be served at the school.
 Since 2015-16, parents have joined staff in creating small “Equity Action Teams” to work on specific issues, such as the initiative to blend all students for Social Studies.

 Note: Thurgood Marshall several years ago obtained a waiver to use enVision Math instead of the District’s current curriculum, Math in Focus.